 In 2017 the Dutch Student Chamber Orchestra approached me for advice concerning an encore for their programme at the time.
 “Sure”, I said, “I’ll think about it for a bit”.
 Suggesting existing music is not really my style though, so I offered to write them a short piece that would fit their programme perfectly.
 “Formations” was born; an ode to the beautiful phenomenon of a flock of sterlings flying.

-Listen to an excerpt of my third string quartet.
+Listen to an excerpt of my first string quartet.

 Performed by Dimitrijs, Sarah Lynn Huizing, Bas Ammerlaan and Berend Stumphius at the Utrecht Conservatory of Music, The Netherlands.